 However, a dirty media syndrome engulfed Facebook during the 2016 election where viral content from publishers shared on its platform misled many and promoted hate-mongers.
-Facebook to restore its status acted unapologetically; resulting in a tricky relationship with publishers and a few casualties – among them – LittleThings and other viral sites like Upworthy.
+Facebook to restore its status acted unapologetically; resulting in a tricky relationship with publishers and a few casualties, among them were LittleThings and other viral sites like Upworthy.

-Unlike before, where Facebook newsfeed was bleeding of viral content from content producers, the algorithms now consider content which invites comments, opinions, engage an audience in groups, ask subscribers to follow, and raise your advertising costs – something unheard.
+Unlike before, where Facebook newsfeed was bleeding of viral content from content producers, the algorithms now consider content differently.
+It wants content which invites comments, opinions, engage an audience in groups, ask subscribers to follow, and raise your advertising cost — something unheard.

-This points out why LittleThings experienced significant traffic drop.
+This shows why LittleThings experienced significant traffic drop.
 Their content was often a clickbait, and not sharable as algorithms demanded.

 Here is an individual who made right, his content strategy for the web!
 Or not so.
 Controversial theorist, Alex Jones Infowars website might be on the receiving end because of media backlash and a ban from social media platforms.
 But that hasn’t stopped him from reaching more people and his site experiencing increased organic traffic.

 Though media companies are telling of a slip in reach and video views as Facebook, Spotify, Apple, and Youtube shrink Jones audience, the Infowars wave has not died down!